-We derive a significant portion of our total revenues from sales of licenses of our software applications.
-We do not customize our software for a specific end-user customer.
+We derive a significant portion of our total revenues from sales of licenses of our software applications and related appliance products.
+We do not customize our software or products for a specific end-user customer.
 We sell our software applications and products to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software and products revenue was 44% of our total revenues for fiscal 2019 and 45% in fiscal 2018 and fiscal 2017.
+Our software and products revenue was 41% of our total revenues for fiscal 2020, 44% in fiscal 2019 and 45% in fiscal 2018.